knadh/listmonk/README.dev.md

 1. To build the Javascript frontend, run `make build-frontend`.
 This only needs to be run if the frontend has changed.

 2. `make build` builds a single production ready binary with all static assets embeded in it.
+Make sure to have installed the dependencies with `make deps` once.

 ---